 The four Gospels are narratives that are either written by eyewitnesses or by those who interviewed eyewitnesses of the events they describe.
 A majority of the texts from the New Testament is in the form of personal letters that are written to persons at locations where Christian churches were established in the early first century.
 The existence of letters rather than stories, adds a great deal of credibility to the sincerity of what is written in these documents.
-It was clearly not the intent of these writers to create a story to be believed but for the purpose of instruction, encouragement, correction, and in some cases, rebuke.
+It was clearly the intent of these writers to create a historical narrative to be believed.
+These texts were not written as novels, or fictional accounts.
+The evidence this is true is seen in the nature of the 27 letters, written also for the purpose of instruction, encouragement, correction, and in some cases, rebuke.
 There are specific references to personal items that are requested to be brought to the author, and persons who are receiving intimate and personal information.
 These attributes cause the reader to understand that what they are reading are genuine and not contrived or disingenuous.

 2. Any source may be forged or corrupted.
 For this reason, there is a preeminent need to verify the originality of the source.

 The writers of the four Gospels are alleged to have written these anonymously due to their names not being included on later manuscript copies.
 The leaders of the first century Christian church had no doubts about who these authors were, many having first hand knowledge of these authors.
 This provides us with satisfactory proof that they were not forged.

 As these New Testament documents exist as 24,593 extant copies, this is an indication that there were originals of sufficient value to merit such a great number of copies that were later made.
 As these New Testament documents have remained in the custody and use of the Christian church for nearly 2,000 years, this is sufficient evidence to meet the requirements for verification of the original source.